ejongepier/metabarcoding-qiime.github.io/source/denoise.rst

      --p-cores 1 \
      --verbose

-The output written to your screen shows you the commands that are run as well as some info on the number of reads that are processed and trimmed.
+The output written to the screen shows the commands that are run, as well as some info on the number of reads that are processed and trimmed.

 The actual result is not written to the screen but saved as another QIIME2 artifact, which contains the trimmed sequences.
-Like with prep/demux-seqs.qza from the previous step, you can create a summary vizualisation and view it like so:
+Like with prep/demux-seqs.qza from the previous step, we can create a summary vizualisation and view it like so:

 .. code-block:: bash